Home » Finance

 Finance

 Service members and veterans have financial benefits and resources that their civilian friends don’t.
 Make sure to take advantage of these benefits.
 These include everything from exclusive life insurance options, to retirement benefits, to VA home loans.
-You have an amazing opportunity to save money, plan for retirement, and buy a home at good rates without a down payment.
+You have an amazing opportunity to save money, plan for retirement, and buy a home at competitive rates, typically without a down payment.

 VA Loan Funding Fee Exemptions For Disabled Veterans